sagar-1998/sagar-1998/README.md

 Web Developer
 -------------

-Web Developer with over 5 years of experience working with both product-based and service-based initiatives and driving the
+Yes, I am a web developer with over 5 years of experience working with both product-based and service-based initiatives and driving the

 creation of responsive and user-centric web applications.
 Expertise in ReactJS, JavaScript empowers a seamless user experience